-“Never Fear the Event.”
+“Never fear the event.”

 Admiral Lord Horatio Nelson

+So.
 I am using a quote from a guy who probably was one of the best at seeking out ‘events’ rather than fear or avoid them.
+Therefore, it would be impossible to use my time today to discuss worrying about things that will never happen and fear of what could be, instead, this is all about the ‘impending event’ and fearing it.

 In Nelson’s case it was huge cannons shooting big iron balls at him with the intent of taking his head off (and whoda thunk it would actually be a mini ball that would get him in the end).